-In addition to improving access and opportunities for API and small business communities in existing sectors, an important part of CAPCC’s policy work involves identifying new business opportunities in emerging industries.
-In California, this can include anything from renewable energy solutions to the newly legalized cannabis industry to the entrepreneurial technology innovations coming from Silicon Valley.
-CAPCC seeks to ensure that API small businesses have the access and information necessary to participate in the next economy, however that may come to evolve.
+In addition to improving access and opportunities for the API and business communities in existing sectors, an important part of CalAsian’s policy work involves identifying new business opportunities in emerging industries.
+In California, this can include anything from renewable energy solutions to the newly legalized cannabis industry to the wide-ranging technology innovations that have today’s entrepreneurs shaping the way we live, work, and move.
+CalAsian seeks to ensure that API businesses have the access and information necessary to participate in the next economy, however that may come to evolve.

-Through Memorandums of Understanding (MOUs), CAPCC is strategically aligned with partner organizations and entities throughout the state that represent the diverse API community and its network of partners.
+Through Memorandums of Understanding (MOUs), CalAsian is strategically aligned with over 47 partner organizations throughout the state that represent the diverse API community and its network of partners.

 Developing the Legislative Agenda

-The CAPCC policy team drafts the legislative agenda with its policy priorities and the statewide legislative context in mind.
+The CalAsian Chamber policy team drafts the legislative agenda with its policy priorities and the statewide legislative context in mind.
 This draft then goes to the Public Policy Committee for revision and approval.
-Once approved, it is shared with the CAPCC Board and adopted.
+Once approved, it is shared with the CalAsian Chamber Board and adopted.

 Implementing the Legislative Agenda

-The Legislative Agenda serves as the guiding document for CAPCC’s policy strategy.
+The Legislative Agenda serves as the guiding document for CalAsian Chamber’s policy strategy.
 Policy decisions are made in consultation with this document, and while not limiting in scope, listed items reflect the organization’s policy priorities for the year.